BrightChamps Logo

 Tips and Tricks to Master Euler's Number

 • The approximate value of Euler's number is 2.718.
-For most calculations, you 2.72 can be used for a quick estimate.
+For most calculations, you can use 2.72 as a quick estimate.

-• The function \(f(x) = e^x\) is unique because its derivative and integral are both the same as the function itself.
-This makes calculus problems simpler.
+• The function f(x) = ex is unique because its derivative and its integral are both equal to the original function.
+This makes many calculus problems more straightforward to handle.

 Max Pointing Out Common Math Mistakes